gavinln/blog-site/content/post/scikit-random-forests.md

 [30]: https://en.wikipedia.org/wiki/Leo_Breiman

-Random forests correct for decision trees' habit of overfitting to their training data set.
+Random forests correct for decision trees' habit of over-fitting to their training data set.

 This Jupyter [notebook][40] contains all the code used to plot the charts.